-On this page you will learn how to use the major chord as the foundation.
+Here learn how to use the major chord as the foundation of all other chords.
 Use this chord to modify one or two notes within the major chord.

 By doing so by a simple half step you can create 60 chords on your own quickly and easily.
 This is powerful once you know the MAGIC FORMULA!